Psion #1

 A Speculative Slice of Life

-All in all, this book is a fun read for fans looking for a Black-led slice-of-life story firmly rooted in African American culture.
-The story does an amazing job of highlighting a diverse group of Black characters, all different from one another but all portrayed in a positive light.
-I would have loved to see more of the goth-horror elements.
-However, the way they are introduced suggests they will have a significant impact on the story in Chapter 2.
+All in all, this book is a fun read for fans looking for a Black-led slice-of-life story firmly rooted in HBCU culture.
+The story does an amazing job of highlighting a diverse group of Black characters, portrayed in a positive light.
+Think “Dear White People” or “A Different World” with a pinch of Jordan Peele’s “Get Out.”
+I would have loved to see more of the “goth-horror elements” the creators mention in their original description of this story.
+However, clues in this issue suggests they will have a significant impact on the story in Chapter 2.

 If you are a fan of the kind of storytelling associated with Stephanie Williams, and other popular comic book professionals, this comic should be right up your alley.
 Go check it out.